 It’s crucial to know why dogs shake their heads and check for signs of a physical issue.

-Discuss to your vet immediately if your dog’s head shaking is regular and continues more than a day or if your dog has red, puffy, and stinky ears.
+Discuss with your vet immediately if your dog’s head shaking is regular and continues for more than a day or if your dog has red, puffy, and stinky ears.

 An ear infection has been the leading cause of health issues that affect increased head shaking in dogs.
 Ear infections are typically itchy, with a lot of release and swelling.

-When they feel irritated, they start doing irregular activities like licking the floor or carpet.
+When irritated, they start doing irregular activities like licking the floor or carpet.

 Some common ear infections are described below: